Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Background

 \subsection{Consensus Complementarity Control (C3)}

-To simplify \eqref{eq:mpc_nonlinear}, we pose the control problem with the dynamics expressed as an LCS (substituting \eqref{eq:lcs} for \eqref{eq:mpc_dynamics} and \eqref{eq:mpc_contact}) using $x_\text{init}$ (and some nominal $u_0$, $\lambda_0$) as the LCS linearization point.
-The optimization problem becomes

-This is still computationally intensive because of the complementarity constraint \eqref{eq:c3_contact}.
-The method Consensus Complementarity Control (C3) \cite{aydinoglu2024consensus} converges to this optimization problem's minimum.
-C3 uses the alternating direction of multipliers (ADMM) to iteratively solve the optimization problem while satisfying only the dynamics \eqref{eq:c3_dynamics} then only the contact constraints \eqref{eq:c3_contact}.
+To simplify \eqref{eq:mpc_cost}-\eqref{eq:mpc_constraints}, we pose the control problem with the dynamics expressed as an LCS (substituting \eqref{eq:lcs} for \eqref{eq:mpc_dynamics} and \eqref{eq:mpc_contact}) using $x_\text{init}$ (and some nominal $u_0$, $\lambda_0$) as the LCS linearization point.
+This is still computationally intensive because of the complementarity constraint \eqref{eq:lcs_contact}.
+Consensus Complementarity Control (C3) \cite{aydinoglu2024consensus}, without guarantees of convergence, can approximate this optimization problem quickly.
+C3 uses the alternating direction method of multipliers (ADMM) to iteratively solve the problem while satisfying only the dynamics \eqref{eq:lcs_dynamics} then only the contact constraints \eqref{eq:lcs_contact}.
 This first stage is a quadratic program (QP) with linear equality and inequality constraints.
-The second stage can crucially be parallelized across all time steps, since the contact constraints \eqref{eq:c3_contact} depend only on step $k$.
-Thus, the second stage can be formulated as a small-scale mixed-integer QP (MIQP), sufficiently fast when parallelized across time steps.
-With extra cost terms to encourage consensus between these two stages, C3 will converge to the solution to \eqref{eq:mpc_c3}.
+The second stage can be parallelized across time steps, since the contact constraints \eqref{eq:lcs_contact} depend only on step $k$.
+Thus, the second stage can be formulated as a small-scale, sufficiently fast mixed-integer QP (MIQP).
+With extra cost terms to encourage consensus between these two stages, C3 can converge to the solution to the optimization problem.
 In practice, using a suboptimal solution at a faster rate is more performant than a more optimal solution at a slower rate, so it is beneficial to terminate C3 after a few ADMM iterations.